Skip to content

 Key Takeaway

 Transition planning prepares your special needs teen for meaningful adulthood.
 Start at 14-16 with IEP transition plan addressing education, employment, and independent living.
-Connect to adult services EARLY (VR, SSI, Medicaid waivers—long waiting lists).
+Connect to adult services EARLY (VR, SSI, Medicaid waivers, which carry long waiting lists).
 Teach self-advocacy, build skills, and trust God's good plans.
-Your child's future may look different from peers'—but it's equally valuable, purposeful, and beloved by God.
+Your child's future may look different from peers', but it's equally valuable, purposeful, and beloved by God.

 "And we know that for those who love God all things work together for good, for those who are called according to his purpose."